 Crumb Rubber Industry

-It was 100% close for the foreign investment, but 100% foreign investment now permitted (provided that a special license from the Minister Industry of Indonesia is obtained).
+It was 100% close for the foreign investment, but 100% foreign investment now permitted (provided that a special license from the Ministry of Industry of Indonesia is obtained).
 See how to get the import and export license in Indonesia.

 Energy and Mineral Resources

-There are a pretty significant change in this sector, the new regulation changes large Scale Power Plants (> 10 MW), maximum foreign ownership from 95% to 100% for PPP.
+There is a pretty significant change in this sector, the new regulation changes large Scale Power Plants (> 10 MW), maximum foreign ownership from 95% to 100% for PPP.